 Lowe’s had rows and rows of healthy ferns for a great price, so I came home with two.
-I was hoping they might just set in the planter boxes and be fine, but no such luck.
+To simplify the process, I wanted to set the fern containers inside the planter boxes.
+This method enabled me to leave the ferns in their original containers, and it eliminated the need for potting soil.
+I was hoping the ferns would set in the planter boxes at the correct height, but no such luck.
 They sat down into the planters way too low.
 To raise them up, I simply put packing pillows and plastic grocery bags in the bottom of each planter.
 Other options to raise up the fern containers, and allow drainage, are packing peanuts or plastic water bottles.

 Not including the time it took to shop for the ferns, these planters took less than ten minutes to assemble.
 I may still actually plant the ferns in potting soil but if they do well and grow, I’m sure I won’t.
 You can use this method with any sort of front porch planter…even large, inexpensive terra cotta pots.
 Ferns are very forgiving too.
 They can be neglected for days and once watered, they bounce right back.
-They tend to collect moths but a good shake every now and then takes care of that.
+They tend to collect moths, but a good shake every now and then takes care of that.

 Here are the planters, at home, on our front porch.
 I’ll be sharing the sitting area and door very soon.
 I just cleaned the porch yesterday…and what a good feeling it is to have that task finished.
 The time spent outside was so enjoyable, and the end result made me happy!

 Affiliate links included.
 Click HERE for my disclosure statement.